K'ni: Etymology

 While it is sometimes referred to as a mouth violin, it should more properly be called a mouth resonator fiddle not to be confused with the European Jew's harp known in north-east England as the “Gewgaw,” a word possibly derived from the Swedish word “munngiga,” and German Maulgeige meaning “mouth fiddle.”

 History

 The earliest depictions of the mouth resonator fiddle have been identified on the bas-relief of the Bayon in Cambodia.
+The instrument was also likened to a 2,000-year old chordophone recovered in Vietnam.
 Since Angkorian times, the instrument was thought to have vanished from Khmer culture at an uncertain time.
 However, in 2001 a research team from the Ministry of Culture discovered the instrument being played by Phorn Dav in Ou Chum District, Ratanakiri Province.
 In 2004, Phorn Dav became a master on the Cambodian Master Performers Program (CMPP), teaching a new generation of players and reviving the instrument in Cambodia.

 Today, it is in use among the Jarai people in Vietnam and Tampuong people in Cambodia.
 Similar instruments are used among other tribal peoples of the Central Highlands, such as the Bahnar people.
 The instrument does not have a direct equivalent among traditional Vietnamese musical instruments.